English Quinoa Salad (1 Cup) and Chicken Breast (100 G)

 Portion Control

-Reduce the portion size of the chicken breast and quinoa salad to help minimize the glucose spike.
+Start by reducing the portion size of the chicken breast and quinoa salad to avoid consuming excess carbohydrates and protein at one time.

 Add Healthy Fats